sam2829/strongest-avenger-react/README.md

 Google fonts was used to provide the font for the site.

-### Infinte Scroll
+### Infinite Scroll

-Infintie Scroll was used so that the user is able to to keep scrolling through the posts or comments, rather than clicking between pages.
-Infinte scroll loads more data as it's scrolling.
+Infinite Scroll was used so that the user is able to keep scrolling through the posts or comments, rather than clicking between pages.
+Infinite scroll loads more data as it's scrolling.

 ### Prettier